gov-cy/staging-govcy-design-system-docs/src/components/text_input.md

 Some assistive technologies do not tell users if an input has a `maxlength` set or if the user has passed the limit.
 Voice control software may insert additional spaces into the input.

 If you must enforce a maximum length for technical reasons, you may inform the user of the limit in the hint, but allow them to provide more information than the limit.
 Only return an error if the value is longer than allowed after normalisation.
-For longer values, consider using the ==character count component instead==.
+For longer values, consider using the [character count component](../character_count/) instead.

 ### Spellcheck a user’s input
 Sometimes, browsers will spellcheck the information a user puts into a text input.
 If a user enters something which is recognised as a spelling error, sighted users will see a red line under the word.